twpayne/chezmoi/README.md

-* All systems suffer from the "bootstrap" problem: you need to install your system before you can install your dotfiles. `chezmoi` provides statically-linked binaries, packages for many Linux and BSD distributions, and Homebrew formulae to make overcoming the bootstrap problem as simple as possible.
+* All systems suffer from the "bootstrap" problem: you need to install your system before you can install your dotfiles. `chezmoi` provides statically-linked binaries, packages for many Linux and BSD distributions, Homebrew formulae, and a initial config file generation mechanism to make overcoming the bootstrap problem as painless as possible.

 ## Installation